 Work/life balance—it’s a thing!
 At least, it should be.
-These indoor play spaces around the bay certainly help—fun spaces where the kiddos can run around during open play hours—all while you park yourself and your laptop.
-It’s the best of both worlds… just remember to bring the noise cancelling headphones.
+Indoor play spaces around the bay certainly help—fun spaces where the kiddos can run around during open play hours—all while you park yourself and your laptop at a work table.
+It’s the best of both worlds. . . .just remember to bring the noise-cancelling headphones.

 photo: Goodluz via shutterstock